open229/ruleset-model-description-schema/README.md

     If you wish to support multiple versions of Python during development, there are several options.
 One simple option is to just ensure you start up your command prompt (i.e., shell) with the Python version you wish to develop with.
 However, for something more sophisticated, we recommend [mini-conda](https://docs.conda.io/en/latest/miniconda.html), a free minimal installer for Conda.
 Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.

     First [install mini-conda](https://docs.conda.io/en/latest/miniconda.html).
     Next [start conda](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html#starting-conda).
-After that, create an environment for the version of Python you would like to use with Poetry and this project by typing the following at the shell:
+After that, create an environment for the version of Python you would like to use with Pipenv and this project by typing the following at the shell:

     > conda create -n py36 python=3.6